 Learning to soar

-The adults in a kite kid’s life are the ones most likely to provide any amount of thrust or wind on the under-side of the kite that helps push it into the air.
-Without this “lift,” gravity keeps the kite grounded.
+The adults in a kite kid’s life are the ones most likely to provide any amount of thrust, or wind, on the under-side of the kite that helps push it into the air.

 Trying to stay airborne

-For engineering enthusiasts, there are even more parallels.
-Kites have a tow point, which is where all the competing forms of pressure meet.
-You can also influence the amount of lift by adjusting what’s called the angle of attack.
+What’s really cool is that you can influence a kite’s “lift” by adjusting what’s called its angle of attack.
 That’s the point at which the kite leans into the wind to achieve greater height.